marcoverpas/Leeds_lectures_2026/README.md

 | **Value added**               | $yn_1$                       | $yn_2$                       | $yn_3$                       | $yn$            |                                 |
 | **Output**                    | $p_1 \cdot x_1$              | $p_2 \cdot x_2$              | $p_3 \cdot x_3$              |                 | $\mathbf{p}^T \cdot \mathbf{x}$ |

-This table illustrates the cross-industry interdependencies in a simplified economy where three products - agricultural goods, manufactures and services - are produced using the same three products together with labour.
+**Table 3** illustrates the cross-industry interdependencies in a simplified economy where three products - agricultural goods, manufactures and services - are produced using the same three products together with labour.
 Each entry $p_i \cdot a_{ij} \cdot x_j$ is the value of product $i$ absorbed as an intermediate input by industry $j$.
 Reading along a row gives how each industry's output is used (as inputs elsewhere plus final demand), while reading down a column gives what each industry buys to produce, plus its value added.

 We can now turn to the additional equations necessary to complete Model IO-SIM.